Ad Icons: Leo Burnett, William Bernbach, and David Ogilvy Research Paper

 Originally, there existed a separation between these two departments.
 Combining the two departments led to efficiency in advertising.
 Due to his ability to view advertisements from unique perspectives, Bernbach received numerous awards from all over the world (Terry, 1994).
 Importantly, he was included in the copywriter’s Hall of Fame in 1966.
 He also won the ‘Top Advertising Agency Executive’ that reflected his great performance (Mierau, 2000).

 David Ogilvy was an advertisement guru and an executive.
 Born in 1911, Ogilvy became one of the most famous and demanded advertisers.
 This was not only in England but also around the world.
 In fact, many modern advertisers refer to him as the founding father of modern-day advertising.
-He worked for George Gallup Company during the Second World War where he learned the importance of developing unique ideas of human behaviors (Mierau, 2000).
+He worked for George Gallup Company during the Second World War where he learned the importance of developing unique ideas of human behaviours (Mierau, 2000).

-In addition, the growing nationalists’ movements across the world led to significant adjustments in the field of advertising (Reinhard, 2006).
-Ogilvy had to combine some aspects of human behavior that reflected nationalism (Monle & Carla, 2005).
+In addition, the growing nationalist’ movements across the world led to significant adjustments in the field of advertising (Reinhard, 2006).
+Ogilvy had to combine some aspects of human behaviour that reflected nationalism (Monle & Carla, 2005).
 After the war, he started a new advertising agency known as Ogilvy & Mather in New York.
 His major contribution in the field of advertising was the belief that effective advertising was based on the ability of the advertiser to have enough information about the nature and type of the consumer (Monle & Carla, 2005).
 Reinhard (2006) says that Ogilvy believed that an advertiser was in a position to design an ad that would reflect the needs of the customers.

 Realizations and Achievements